-1. Position the child restraint on the front passenger seat.
+Position the child restraint on the front passenger seat.
 It should be placed in a front facing direction only.
 Move the seat to the rear most position.
+Adjust the head restraint to its highest position.
 Always follow the child restraint manufacturer's instructions.
 Child restraints for infants must be used in the rear facing direction and therefore must not be used in the front seat.

-2. Route the seat belt tongue through the child restraint and insert it into the buckle until you hear and feel the latch engage.
+Route the seat belt tongue through the child restraint and insert it into the buckle until you hear and feel the latch engage.
 Be sure to follow the child restraint manufacturer's instructions for belt routing.

-3. Pull on the shoulder belt until all of the belt is fully extended.
+Pull on the shoulder belt until all of the belt is fully extended.
 At this time, the belt retractor is in the automatic locking mode (child restraint mode).
 It reverts back to emergency locking mode when the belt is fully retracted.